pingcap/docs/tikv-configuration-file.md

 ### `consistency-check-method`

++ The method for consistency check
-+ Set to "mvcc" to do consistency check for MVCC data, or "raw" for raw data.
++ For the consistency check of MVCC data, set `"mvcc"`; for the consistency check of raw data, set `"raw"`.
 + Default value: `"mvcc"`

 ## coprocessor-v2

 ### `coprocessor-plugin-directory`

-+ Path to the directory where compiled coprocessor plugins are located.
-+ Plugins in this directory will be automatically loaded by TiKV.
++ THe path of the directory where compiled coprocessor plugins are located.
+Plugins in this directory are automatically loaded by TiKV.
-+ If the config value is not set, the coprocessor plugin will be disabled.
++ If not set, the coprocessor plugin is disabled.
 + Default value: `"./coprocessors"`

 ## RocksDB